pomubry/video-trimmer/README.md

 from `00:04:21.427833333` to `00:04:52.191900000`, and then
 from `00:05:04.470833333` to `00:05:44.243900000`, and so on.

-Make sure each timestamp pairs are separated by a space between them.
+Make sure each timestamp pairs are separated by a single space between them.

 The script will then generate 5 video cuts with the format sampleVideo_001.mp4, sampleVideo_002.mp4, etc., and then merge it together as "sampleVideo (Result).mp4".